kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 ## Retry { #retry }

-Retry - provides the ability to customize the policy of repeated invocation of annotated methods.
+`Retry` provides the ability to configure repeated invocation of annotated methods.
-It allows you to specify when you want to retry a method, customize retry parameters in case the method threw an exception that meets the specified filter requirements (*RetryPredicate*).
+It allows you to specify when a method should be retried and configure retry parameters when the method throws an exception matching the configured filter (`RetryPredicate`).

 ### Declarative usage { #declarative-usage-2 }

+If all attempts are exhausted, the call fails with `RetryExhaustedException`.

 ===! ":fontawesome-brands-java: `Java`"